- Deposit/Payments FAQs

 Harness Training FAQs

-- Do we sell bird harness?
+Do we sell bird harnesses?

-Yes, we sell bird harness for $55 each
+Yes, we sell bird harnesses.

-- Do we offer harness training on our birds?
+Do we offer harness training on our birds?

-- How much is harness training?
+How much is harness training?

 Prices vary depending on each bird species and their size/age.
 Please contact us for details!

-- Does harness training include a bird harness when I receive my bird?
+Does harness training include a bird harness when I receive my bird?

-- What are some benefit of harness training?
+What is some benefit of harness training?

 Your parrot can go outdoors and enjoy a change of environment in safety.
 Your bird will provide excellent company on outings.
 Your bird will actively enjoy meeting new people and be more socialized.
-Your bird will get fresh sun light which is great for their feathers.
+Your bird will get fresh sunlight which is great for their feathers.

 DNA/Sexing FAQs